PFython/cleverdict/README.md

 We'd love to see Pull Requests (and relevant tests) from other contributors, particularly if you can help with the following:

-1. It would be great if ```CleverDict``` behaviour could be easily 'grafted on' to existing classes using inheritance, without causing recursion or requiring a rewrite/overwrite of the original class.
+It would be great if a future evoloution of ```CleverDict``` allowed it to be  'grafted on' to existing classes simply using inheritance, without causing recursion or requiring a rewrite/overwrite of the original class.

     For example if it were as easy as: